ashutosh8021/coral-bleaching-detection/README.md

 └── README.md                           # This file
 ```

+## 🚀 Deployment

+This app is deployed on **Streamlit Cloud** and uses:
+- Git LFS for large model file storage
+- System packages (libgl1-mesa-glx, libglib2.0-0) for OpenCV support
+- opencv-python-headless for server compatibility

 ## ⚠️ Disclaimer

-This is a **research prototype** for reef health monitoring.
-The predictions should not be used as the sole basis for critical decisions regarding coral reef conservation without expert validation.
+This is a **research prototype** for educational and research purposes.
+Predictions should not be used as the sole basis for critical decisions regarding coral reef conservation without expert validation.

 ## 🤝 Contributing